glencrossbrunet/hood-link/README.md

 ## API

-Within and organization subdomain, these are the json endpoints used by the client app (in no particular order).
+Within an organization subdomain, these are the json endpoints used by the client app (in no particular order).

 ```
 GET /roles